sarapapi/sarapapi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am PhD student in Computer Science, specifically in speech translation, at [FBK (Fondazione Bruno Kessler)](https://www.fbk.eu/).
+I am PhD student in Computer Science, specifically in speech translation, at [FBK (Fondazione Bruno Kessler)](https://www.fbk.eu/) in the [MT Unit](https://mt.fbk.eu/).
 I am interesed in speech processing in general and its applications, with a particular focus on simultaneous translation and automatic subtitling, which are the topics of my PhD.
 {style="text-align: justify;"}